-- 8. What is the status of Applicant's consultation with the California Conservation Corps or a certified community conservation corps about the project? - 9.
-How does the project leverage private, federal or local funding? - 10.
-How does the project protect and restore natural resources and provide urban recreation? - 11.
-Describe any carbon sequestration and greenhouse gas emissions reduction features included in the project design. - 12.
-What solutions to prevent displacement are included in the project? - 13.
-What features included in the design are intended to maximize safe and equitable physical admittance to the facility, especially for low-income communities?
+- 11. What is the status of Applicant's consultation with the California Conservation Corps or a certified community conservation corps about the project? - 12.
+How does the project leverage private, federal or local funding? - 13.
+How does the project protect and restore natural resources and provide urban recreation? - 14.
+Describe any carbon sequestration and greenhouse gas emissions reduction features included in the project design. - 15.
+Describe the anti-displacement strategies included in the project. - 16.
+What features included in the design are intended to maximize safe and equitable access to the project?